rclone/rclone/docs/content/filtering.md

 flag makes all of the filters patterns on the command line case insensitive.

-Eg `--include "zaphod.txt"` does not match a file `Zaphod.txt`.
+E.g. `--include "zaphod.txt"` does not match a file `Zaphod.txt`.
 With `--ignore-case` a match is made.

 ## Quoting shell metacharacters